kinode-dao/kinode-book/src/apis/eth_provider.md

 }
 ```

 Again, for most processes, this is the entire API.
-The `eth` portion of the `process_lib` library will handle the serialization and deserialization of these types, and provide a set of functions and types that are much easier to use.
+The `eth` portion of the `process_lib` library will handle the serialization and deserialization of these types and provide a set of functions and types that are much easier to use.

 ### Config API

 If a process has the `root` capability from `eth:distro:sys`, it can send `EthConfigAction` requests.
-These actions are used to adjust the underlying providers and relays that the module uses, and its settings regarding acting as a relayer for other nodes.
+These actions are used to adjust the underlying providers and relays used by the module, and its settings regarding acting as a relayer for other nodes (public/private/granular etc).

 ```rust
 /// The action type used for configuring eth:distro:sys.
 Only processes which have the "root"